Optimal Provable Robustness of Quantum Classification via Quantum Hypothesis Testing: Results

-The robustness condition \eqref{eq:robustness_condition} from QHT is provably optimal in the regime of $p_A+p_B=1$, which covers binary classifications in full generality and multi-class classification where the most likely class is measured with probability larger than $p_A > \frac{1}{2}$.
-The robustness bound is tight in the sense that there exists a classifier $\y^*$ consistent with class probabilities on the benign input but will classify the adversarial input incorrectly if the condition \eqref{eq:robustness_condition} is violated.
-The following theorem demonstrates this notion of tightness by explicitly constructing the "worst-case" classifier.
+{\it Optimality.} The robustness condition \eqref{eq:robustness_condition} from QHT is provably optimal in the regime of $p_{\mathrm{A}}+p_{\mathrm{B}}=1$, which covers binary classifications in full generality and multi-class classification where the most likely class is measured with probability larger than $p_{\mathrm{A}} > \frac{1}{2}$.
+The robustness condition is tight in the sense that, whenever condition~\eqref{eq:robustness_condition} is violated, then there exists a classifier $\cA^\star$ which is consistent with the class probabilities~\eqref{eq:class_probs} on the benign input but which will classify the adversarial input differently from the benign input.
+The following theorem demonstrates this notion of tightness by explicitly constructing the worst-case classifier $\cA^\star$. \begin{thm}[Tightness] Suppose that $p_{\mathrm{A}} + p_{\mathrm{B}} = 1$.
+Then, if the adversarial state $\rho$ violates condition \eqref{eq:robustness_condition}, there exists a quantum classifier $\cA^\star$ that is consistent with the class probabilities~\eqref{eq:class_probs} and for which $\cA^\star(\rho) \neq \cA^\star(\sigma)$. \end{thm} The main idea of the proof relies on the explicit construction of a ``worst-case'' classifier with Helstrom operators and which classifies $\rho$ differently from $\sigma$ while still being consistent with the class probabilities~(\ref{eq:class_probs}).
+We refer the reader to `Methods' for a detailed proof.
+Whether or not the QHT robustness condition is tight for $p_{\mathrm{A}}+p_{\mathrm{B}}<1$ is an interesting open question for future research.
+It turns out that a worst-case classifier which is consistent with $p_{\mathrm{A}}$ and $p_{\mathrm{B}}$ for benign input but leads to a different classification on adversarial input upon violating condition \eqref{eq:robustness_condition}, if exists, is more challenging to construct for these cases.
+If such a tightness result for all class probability regimes would be proven, there would be a complete characterization for the robustness of quantum classifiers.